docarray/docarray/docs/fundamentals/documentarray/evaluation.md

 Note that the evaluation against a ground truth DocumentArray only works if both DocumentArrays have the same length and their nested structure is the same.
 It makes no sense to evaluate with a completely different DocumentArray.

 While evaluating, Document pairs are recognized as correct if they share the same identifier.
 By default, it simply uses {attr}`~docarray.Document.id`.
-One can customize this behavior by specifying `hash_fn`.
+You can customize this behavior by specifying `hash_fn`.

 Let's see an example by creating two DocumentArrays with some matches with identical texts.